oven-lab/SEsocial/README.md

 ## License

-This project uses the MIT License.
+This project lies under the MIT License.
 See [LICENSE](LICENSE "LICENSE")